spearwolf/jab/README.md

     }

-    App.Component(Foo, {  // a Component is like an ordinary class, you can create multiple entities from it
+    App.Component(Foo, {  // A Component is like an ordinary class, you can create multiple entities from it
-                          // (an entity is a instance of a Component)
+                          // (an Entity is an instance of a Component)

-        construct: ['plah', 'data!'],  // define the services which shall be used as arguments for Foo constructor
+        construct: ['plah', 'data!'],  // Define the services which shall be used as arguments for Foo constructor
                                        // data has an exclamation mark, so the construction of Foo will be delayed
                                        // until 'data' is resolved

-        inject: ['bar'],  // after object creation, add (create) these Components as properties to our object
+        inject: ['bar'],  // After object creation, add (create) these Components as properties to our object

+        // Remember: construct services & inject components

         provider: {  // our Component has some extra providers which are not defined in the App
                      // providers are hierachical so they can override providers with same name from the App

-            data: fetch('https://example.com/123.json')   // every Promise can be used as provider!
+            data: fetch('https://example.com/123.json')   // Every Promise can be used as provider!

         }